Call it normcore on steroids.

-Choose a silicone-free system that rebuilds broken bonds (with a caviar complex and some coconut oil to boot), like Nexxus New York Salon Care Therappe Rebalancing Shampoo and the Nexxus New York Salon Care Humectress Restoring Conditioner.
-They provide softness and nourish strands without a dulling weigh-down, which is crucial for that offhand gleam that remains the hallmark of the look.
+Choose a silicone-free system that rebuilds broken bonds (with a caviar complex and some coconut oil to boot), like Nexxus Therappe Rebalancing Shampoo and Nexxus Humectress Restoring Conditioner.
+They provide softness and nourish strands without a dulling weigh-down.
+This is crucial for that offhand gleam that remains the hallmark of the look.

 Step 2: Spray on a thermal protectant.

-Heat protectant both moisturizes hair and coats strands from harmful direct contact with hot tools.
-TRESemmé Platinum Strength Strengthening Heat Protect Spray helps shield against damage and frizz during the drying and styling process.
+A good heat protectant both moisturizes hair and guards strands from harmful direct contact with hot tools.
+TRESemmé Keratin Smooth Heat Defense Spray helps shield against damage and frizz during the drying and styling process.